-ABFT was originally proposed by Huang and Abraham to detect and correct errors in the context of matrix operations. caused by transient or permanent hardware faults [30].
+ABFT was originally proposed by Huang and Abraham (1984) to detect and correct errors in the context of matrix operations, caused by transient or permanent hardware faults.
 The technique relies on the fact that for some matrix operations there is a relationship between the input checksum and the checksum computed for the output.
-Based on this relationship, they proposed an ABFT technique to detect, locate and correct certain types of errors of matrix operations.
-Chen and Dongarra also employ an ABFT technique that relies on matrix operations to make an HPC system fault-tolerant [31], [11].
-The proposed technique assumes the fail-stop model and allows their HPC systems to tolerate faults that occur at runtime.
+Based on that relationship, the authors designed an ABFT technique to detect, locate and correct certain types of errors of matrix operations.

+Another ABFT technique applied to matrix operations was proposed by Chen and Dongarra also in the context of fault-tolerant HPC systems (Chen and Dongarra, 2006; Chen and Jack, 2008).
+That technique assumes the fail-stop model and allows the HPC system to tolerate faults that occur at runtime.
 Like Huang and Abraham, Chen and Dongarra also make use of the relationship that exists between checksums computed for the inputs/outputs of matrix operations, the same mentioned above.
-Their goal is to keep a consistent global state, so that after a fault occurs, the corresponding computations can be re-executed.
+Their goal is to keep a consistent global state so that after a fault occurs, the corresponding computations can be re-executed.
 However, correct processes must wait before they continue running the application.
 The system was implemented with the FT-MPI library, which is an MPI implementation that supports fault detection and notification.

-Wang et al. [29] propose a strategy, called ABFT-hotreplacement, to prevent correct nodes from having to stop and wait for nodes with faulty data to recover.
-This is done using spares, redundant nodes that can replace the faulty ones.
-Their work is also based on the checksum relationship of matrix operations, and was implemented with an MPICH system adapted to deal with application-level faults.
-Scholl et al. [32] refine techniques based on ABFT for operations on sparse matrices, the main purpose is to reduce fault localization time.
+Wang et al. (2011) proposed the ABFT-hot-replacement strategy to prevent correct nodes from having to stop and wait for nodes with faulty data to recover.
+Spare nodes which are redundant nodes can replace those that became faulty.
+That work is also based on the checksum relationship of matrix operations, and was implemented with an MPICH system adapted to deal with application-level faults.
+Schöll et al. (2016) refine techniques based on ABFT for operations on sparse matrices, the main purpose is to reduce fault localisation time.